Hunedoara steel works: Privatization and aftermath

-The Communist regime fell in 1989, and the transition to a market economy found the works ill-equipped to survive, with their technology not having been upgraded since the late 1970s.
+The Communist regime fell in 1989 with the Romanian Revolution, and the transition to a market economy found the works ill-equipped to survive, with their technology not having been upgraded since the late 1970s.

 In 1991, the works became a state-owned joint-stock company, Siderurgica Hunedoara.
 The following year, steel plant #1, with a capacity of some 330,000 tons of steel a year, was shut down, as well as three furnaces at steel plant #2.
 In mid-1999, steel plant #2 was gradually shut down: first sintering was halted, then coking and finally on June 12, 115 years to the day after the works were inaugurated, the cast iron-producing furnaces.
-A further shutdown occurred in the spring of 2003, and some 5300 workers were laid off.
-The company became Mittal Steel Hunedoara in September 2003 as part of a privatization program completed the following April, when it was acquired from the Romanian government by a subsidiary of the Mittal Steel Company.
-It took on the name of ArcelorMittal Hunedoara in 2006, following the takeover of Arcelor by Mittal to form ArcelorMittal.
+A further shutdown occurred in the spring of 2003, and some 5,300 workers were laid off.
+The company was renamed Mittal Steel Hunedoara in September 2003 as part of a privatization program completed the following April, when it was acquired from the Romanian government by a subsidiary of Mittal Steel Company.
+It took on the name of ArcelorMittal Hunedoara in 2006, following the acquisition of Arcelor by Mittal, which formed ArcelorMittal.